JeffVandrewJr/patron/README.md

 ```
 Your site will then be launched and operational!

 You can upgrade from a prior version by executing the same steps above.
-Just make sure you delete your old `docker-compose.yml` first. if you're upgrading from a version prior to 0.5.0, you'll need to reset your price levels from the web interface admin panel, as price levels are now set from the web interface rather than a config file.
+Just make sure you delete your old `docker-compose.yml` first. if you're upgrading from a version prior, you'll need to reset your price levels and email settings from the web interface admin panel, as price levels and emails settings are now set from the web interface rather than a config file.

 Users get a 5 hour subscription as soon as they pay the BTCPay invoice.
 That is bumped to 30 days as soon as BTCPay recognizes the payment as "confirmed".
 BTCPay settings determine how many confirmations are required to make a payment "confirmed."